xopxe/micro_rosso_platformio/README.md

 ### Subscribe to ROS state events

-You can respond to ROS state changes, for example by disabling and enabling hardware when micro-ros gets connected or diconnected.
-For that you must register an appropiate listener:
+You can respond to ROS state changes, for example, by disabling and enabling hardware when micro-ros get connected or disconnected.
+For that, you must register an appropriate listener:

 ```
 static void ros_state_cb(ros_states state) {